Sustainability-related disclosures

 Investment strategy

-The investment policy is to invest predominantly in Nordic, corporate high yield fixed income securities directly or indirectly exposed to the real estate sector, and that are sustainable investments.
-The securities are selected using the Investment Manager’s disciplined investment process , which considers the issuer’s credit risk, the characteristics of the security itself (e.g., whether it is backed by any assets), as well as the real estate industry’s characteristics, and the respective issuer's financial prospects.
-The Investment Manager uses a combination of a global “top down” analysis of the macroeconomic and interest rate environment and the Investment Manager's “bottom up” research of corporate debt, from performing debt to stressed and distressed securities.
+The fund will invest predominantly in Nordic, corporate high yield fixed income securities directly or indirectly exposed to the real estate sector, and that are sustainable investments.
+The securities are selected based on the Investment Manager’s disciplined investment process which considers the issuer’s credit risk, the characteristics of the security itself (eg, whether it is backed by any assets), as well as the real estate industry and the respective issuer’s financial prospects.
+The Investment Manager uses a combination of a global “top-down” analysis of the macroeconomic and interest rate environment and the Investment Manager's “bottom-up” research of corporate debt, from performing debt to stressed and distressed securities.

 Proportion of sustainable investments